kawaiipantsu/redjoust/README.md

 - Boiler plate layout done (How i want the app to look)
 - Support for Light / Dark OS theme
 - Styled scrollbar (Not using OS dependent functionality)
+  - Now working for menu sidebar and main window on overflow
 - User and system information
 - Fetching remote/public IP
 - Making sure its at least a bit secure